Factom-Asset-Tokens/FAT/fatips/x.md

 # Why Are They Important?

 FATIP provides an open forum for the community to collaborate on and accept new standards into the FACT ecosystem.
-FAT is completely open open source, and we rely on our community to keep us pointed in the right direction.
+FAT is completely open source, and we rely on our community to keep us pointed in the right direction.